Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/writing-shaders-urp-unlit-color.md

 # URP unlit shader with color input

-The shader in this example adds the __Base Color__ property to the Material.
+The Unity shader in this example adds the __Base Color__ property to the Material.
 You can select the color using that property and the shader fills the mesh shape with the color.

-Use the ShaderLab code from section [URP unlit basic shader](writing-shaders-urp-basic-unlit-structure.md) and make the following changes to it:
+Use the Unity shader source file from section [URP unlit basic shader](writing-shaders-urp-basic-unlit-structure.md) and make the following changes to the ShaderLab code:

 1. Add the `_BaseColor` property definition to the Properties block: